-The fish population in Lough Sheelin has been surveyed regularly since 1978 by Inland Fisheries Ireland using a gill netting technique that was developed in the late 1970s to assess trout stocks (trout > 19.8cm in length) on selected lake fisheries.
+The fish population in Lough Sheelin has been surveyed regularly since 1978 by Inland Fisheries Ireland using a gill netting technique that was developed in the late 1970s to assess trout stocks (trout >19.8cm in length) on selected lake fisheries.
 Other fish species are also captured as a by-catch during these surveys.
 This work has proved to be an effective management tool in illustrating the fluctuations in fish stocks over time.
 An extensive database has been developed based on this method.
 The standing crop of trout (>19.8cm) in Lough Sheelin varied between 100,000 and 120,000 fish in the early 1980s and has since decreased substantially.
-Unfortunately roach, a non-native invasive species, were introduced into the lake during the 1970s and their population has fluctuated dramatically since that time.
-Lough Sheelin currently holds stocks of brown trout, pike, perch, roach, roach hybrids, tench, 3-spined stickleback, 9-spined stickleback and eels.
+Unfortunately, roach, a non-native invasive species, were introduced into the lake during the 1970s and their population has fluctuated dramatically since that time.
+Whole lake fish stock surveys have been conducted on the lake every three years since 2008 for Water Framework Directive purposes.
+During the 2017 survey perch were the dominant species recorded followed by roach, brown trout, pike, three-spined stickleback, tench and roach x bream hybrids (Conor et al., 2018).
+The lake was assigned a fish ecological status in 2017, this is an improvement on previous years when it was assigned a fish ecological status of moderate.
+In the 2013 to 2018 Water Framework Directive surveillance monitoring reporting period, the EPA assigned Lough Sheelin an overall ecological status of Good.